-2) Financial calculator-the one that will be used for instruction in class is Sharp Business/Financial Calculator EL-738, which is available in the bookstore.
+2) Financial calculator-the one that will be used for instruction in class is Sharp Business/Financial Calculator EL-738, which is available in our bookstore, staples or through a variety of sellers online.

 ACADEMIC INTEGRITY

 Students are expected to contribute toward a positive and supportive environment and are required to conduct themselves in a responsible manner.
 Academic misconduct includes all forms of academic dishonesty such as cheating, plagiarism, fabrication, fraud, deceit, using the work of others without their permission, aiding other students in committing academic offences, misrepresenting academic assignments prepared by others as one's own, or any other forms of academic dishonesty including falsification of any information on any Yukon University document.